changeworld/azure-docs.ja-jp/articles/marketplace-publishing/marketplace-publishing-support-common-issues.md

 <properties
-   pageTitle="Publisher サポートに関する一般的な問題をトラブルシューティングする方法 | Microsoft Azure"
-   description="Publisher サポートに関する一般的な問題をトラブルシューティングする方法、サポートを得る方法を説明します"
-   services="marketplace-publishing"
-   documentationCenter="na"
-   authors="v-jeana"
+   pageTitle="How to troubleshoot common publisher support issues | Microsoft Azure" description="Understand how to troubleshoot common publisher support issues and how to get support" services="marketplace-publishing" documentationCenter="na" authors="v-jeana"